Going overseas to get married

 Australian recognition of overseas marriages

-Marriages performed overseas can be recognised in Australia.
+While you can't register an overseas marriage in Australia, in most cases, the marriage will be legally recognised in Australia.
 The rules governing whether a marriage is valid under Australian law are in the Marriage Act 1961 (Cth).

 - The marriage must be recognised as valid under the law of the country at the time it was entered into.